 If you find you're struggling with money, please reach out to the Financial Inclusion Team for assistance.
-The team offers benefit advice, debt guidance and can provide vouchers for local food banks where individuals and families can access food when needed.
+The team offers benefit advice, debt guidance and can provide vouchers for local food banks where individuals and families can access food when needed, in addition we will see if our Hardship Fund can help.